 Review your Financial Goals

 There is no specific time to do a financial goals checkup, but what time can be better than the beginning of a year.
-All that you did in 2020 is afresh in your mind, and you might be able to course-correct if necessary.
-I would recommend you sort out all the financial goals and compare them with goals made in 2020 just so you know what difference you can bring in 2021.
+All that you did in 2021 is fresh in your mind, and you might be able to course-correct if necessary.
+I would recommend you sort out all the financial goals and compare them with goals made in 2022 just so you know what difference you can bring in 2022.
 Having that clear path is going to help you budget, save, invest, and grow your wealth.

 Shore up Cash Reserves